 The manufacturers specifically designed this dish brush to last you a long time.
 The natural beech wood material for the handles can replenish itself.
-The sisal fibers retain their quality for a long time, thereby giving you maximum product usage.
+The sisal fibers retain their quality for a long time, thereby giving you plenty of life for cleaning dishes.
 On the company’s website, you can decide to buy the brush with the head or just a replacement head.
 This means you can have multiple uses for your brushes.

-Making the switch to an eco-friendly dish brush is an excellent choice for land and ocean safety.
+Making the switch away from plastic brushes to eco-friendly dish brushes is an excellent choice for land and ocean safety.
 Sustainable brushes are plastic-free and long-lasting.
 They are biodegradable, with many also being compostable.
 This means you can bury some of the parts in your backyard compost after use.
 Making this simple switch can create a significant difference.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.